Memory Capacity of Recurrent Neural Networks with Matrix Representation: Background

-Hence, when we restrict the neuronal dynamic range of activations between certain thresholds, the memory capacity of the network is also limited by that same threshold with appropriate constants.
-This implies that in the case of saturating non-linearities like sigmoid or $\tanh$, the memory capacity $\mJ_{tot}$ may decrease whereas for non-saturating non-linearities like ReLU and it's derivatives, this bound doesn't create a problem from a memory standpoint.
+Hence, when we restrict the neuronal dynamic range of activation between certain thresholds, the memory capacity of the network is also limited by that same threshold with appropriate constants.
+This implies that in the case of saturating non-linearities such as sigmoid or $\tanh$.
+The memory capacity $\mJ_{tot}$ may decrease whereas, for non-saturating non-linearities such as ReLU and its derivatives, this bound doesn't create a problem from a memory standpoint.

-So far, we've seen an analysis on the memory capacity for matrix representation recurrent network as described by the linear dynamics of Equation \ref{dyn-sys}.
+So far, we've seen an analysis of the memory capacity for matrix representation recurrent network as described by the linear dynamics of Eq. \ref{dyn-sys}.
 We first considered memory capacity under the constraint of normal connectivity matrices, in which we proved the limited capability of such a network.
-We did this under further convergence assumption by storing information about past signals which turns out to be worse than vector representation recurrent network under same constraints.
+We did this under further convergence assumption by storing information about past signals which turns out to be worse than conventional vector representation of RNNs under the same constraints.

 We then further discussed the general case and showed the information stored in the state relative to input information cannot exceed the number of neurons, which thus seems to generalize from the similar results obtained for vector representation recurrent neural network.
-The question that now naturally arise is whether there are ways in which $J_{tot}$ can be increased.
-One obvious way of achieving that is through addition of an external memory resource to the recurrent neural network which on an intuitive level does increases the memory capacity of the network.
-Even though there has been very in-depth work on the memory of the non-linear vector neural networks, there hasn't been any which extends those ideas to architectures which have external memory available to exploit, let alone the higher order representations that we deal with in this paper.
-We thus explore the idea of quantifying the memory capacity of an exceedingly simple memory network with matrix representations through the definitions introduced in previous sections and provide the absolute minimum increase in memory that one would expect from such a memory architecture.
+The question that now naturally arises is whether there are ways in which $J_{tot}$ can be increased.
+One obvious way of achieving that is through the addition of an external memory resource to the recurrent neural network which on an intuitive level does increase the memory capacity of the network.
+Even though there has been very in-depth work on the memory of the non-linear vector neural networks, there hasn't been any that extends those ideas to architectures that have external memory available to exploit, let alone the higher-order representations that we deal with in this paper.
+We thus explore the idea of quantifying the memory capacity of an exceedingly simple memory network with matrix representation through the definitions introduced in previous sections and provide the absolute minimum increase in memory that one would expect from such a memory architecture.